 In order to grasp what must be done to secure a business, it’s important to review some basic definitions to get a better understanding of crypto and wider landscape of virtual assets.

-VASPs typically handle digital assets that come with some value as they can be traded, exchanged between parties, used for payment, or help investors diversify their portfolios.
+Virtual Asset Service Providers (VASPs) are entities which handle digital assets that come with some value.
+These virtual assets can be traded, exchanged between parties, used for payment, or help investors diversify their portfolios.
 In October 2020, the Financial Action Task Force (FATF) released official recommendations on what counted as a VASP and how to handle them as part of AML/CFT programs.
 The FATF defines virtual assets as a digital representation of value that can be digitally traded or transferred and can be used for payment or investment purposes.
 They do not include digital representations of fiat currencies, securities, and other financial assets that are already covered elsewhere in the FATF AML/CFT recommendations.

-Many countries are taking steps to follow FATF recommendations and applying relevant laws to companies in the crypto industries as well as to utility and NFTs that can be considered virtual assets.
+Many countries are taking steps to follow FATF recommendations and applying relevant laws to companies in the VASP (crypto, NFT and related industries) sector.

 What is a Virtual Asset Service Provider?

 FATF defines Virtual Asset Service providers as companies or individuals that facilitate any financial activities related to virtual assets such as money transfers, exchange of virtual currencies into fiat and vice versa, sale and storage of these assets, and their creation via mining.
-Thus, the following common entities fall under this definition:
+When someone hears VASP cryptocurrency and NFTs come to mind.
+Here are the common entities fall under this definition:

 - Cryptocurrency wallet providers: Cryptocurrency wallets can include services giving their owners the capability to access funds “on-the-go” or offering solutions for long-term investing.
 Regardless of the use, they all deal with virtual assets.

-- Mining pools: Since these online services facilitate the creation of new coins and help their users make profits via mining, they fall under the definition of a VASP.
+- Mining pools: Since these online services facilitate the creation of new coins and help their users make profits via mining, they fall under the definition of a Virtual Asset Service Provider.

-- Brokerage and trading services: Any facility providing its users with the possibility to buy and sell cryptocurrencies directly or through a broker can be considered as a VASP.
+- Brokerage and trading services: Any facility providing its users with the possibility to buy and sell cryptocurrencies directly or through a broker can be considered as a VASP crypto platform.
 This applies to services such as cryptocurrency ATMs, P2P exchange services, OTC desks, and custody providers.

-- Investment vehicles: Services providing investors with the option to add cryptocurrencies into their portfolios must also follow local investment regulations.
+- Investment vehicles: Services providing investors with the option to add cryptocurrencies into their portfolios must also follow local investment regulations for virtual asset service providers.

 Could you still be considered a VASP?

-As we’ve already mentioned above, FATF defines a VASP as an individual or legal entity that is involved in at least one of the following types of activities:
+As we’ve already mentioned above, FATF defines a Virtual Asset Service Provider as an individual or legal entity that is involved in at least one of the following types of activities:

 - Transfer of virtual assets in an automated form via smart contracts with open code or private exchange vehicles